 Line Shopping: A How-To Guide

-To get the best bang for their buck, expert bettors (“sharps”) peruse different online sportsbooks to find the most advantageous games to bet on – and at the best odds.
-This is called “line shopping”, and its an integral strategy for any aspiring “sharp.”
-Best of all, it’s not complicated as it might seem!
+To get the best bang for their buck, expert bettors (“sharps”) peruse different online sportsbooks to find the most advantageous games to bet on and at the best odds.
+This is called “line shopping” and its an integral strategy for any aspiring “sharp.”
+Best of all, it’s not as complicated as it might seem!

 Is Line Shopping Really Worth the Extra Time?